FUNDING FOCUS: (Note the changes in funding priorities)

 2. are workforce and career pathways oriented.

-3. strengthen current services or introduction of new services based on community need and internal data analysis, i.e., use data and strategic planning to drive program improvement.
+3. strengthen current services or introduce new services based on community need and internal data analysis, i.e., for strategic planning to drive program improvement.

 4. offer family literacy services with

 1. integrated literacy instruction to parents/caretakers of children,

 2. meaningful collaborations with current family literacy and adult education and

 3. components that improve parents’ literacy skills and target parents of at-risk